FULRO insurgency: Early start

-The Highlander leader Y Bham, Cham leader Les Kosem and Cambodian leader Sihanouk were all photographed together at the meeting where they declared their war against the South Vietnamese and America in the name of the Khmer, Cham, and highlander peoples.
+The highlanders leader Y Bhăm Êñuôl, Cham leader Les Kosem, and Cambodian leader Sihanouk were all photographed together at the meeting where they declared their war against the South Vietnamese and America in the name of the Khmer, Cham, and Montagnards.

-Y'Bham achieved control in 1965 and CIDG members were urged by FULRO to defect while the South Vietnamese authorities were attacked by FULRO which commended Cambodia under Prince Norodom Sihanouk, who promoted the "Indochinese People's Conference" at Phom Penh in 1963 which was attended by Y'Bham.
+Y Bhăm Êñuôl achieved control in 1965 and CIDG members were urged by FULRO to defect while the South Vietnamese authorities were attacked by FULRO which commended Cambodia under Prince Norodom Sihanouk, who promoted the Indochinese People's Conference at Phnom Penh in 1963 which was attended by Y Bhăm Êñuôl.

-Adjacent to Vietnam, the Cambodian forests were exploited as a base by FULRO fighters battling the Democratic Republic of Vietnam.

-The threatening secessionist group FULRO founded in the 1960s in South Vietnam by the tribes of the highland ethnic minorities.
+The threatening secessionist group FULRO founded in the 1960s in South Vietnam by the tribes of the highlands ethnic minorities.
+Adjacent to Vietnam, the Cambodian forests were exploited as a base by FULRO fighters battling the Democratic Republic of Vietnam, especially in Mondulkiri province.

-The FULRO Highlander, Khmer Krom, and Cham fighters were backed by Sihanouk against the South Vietnamese and challenged the Viet Cong for control calling the Americans as "imperialists" and launching an anti-South Vietnam uprising while at the same time viewing the Viet Cong as an enemy.

-The US Special Forces and Sihanouk backed the FULRO Montagnard fighters who were fighting against the South Vietnamese.
+The FULRO Highlanders, Khmer Krom, and Cham fighters were backed by Sihanouk against the South Vietnamese and challenged the Việt Cộng for control calling the Americans as 'imperialists' and launching an anti-South Vietnamese uprising while at the same time viewing the Việt Cộng as an enemy.
+The US Special Forces and Sihanouk backed the FULRO Montagnard fighters who were fighting against the South Vietnamese government.

-The Montagnard inhabited Central Highlands became open to the Vietnamese only under French rule.
-The word savage (moi) was used by the Vietnamese against the Montagnard.
-Both the South Vietnamese and the united Communist Vietnam government were fought against by the FULRO Montagnard fighters for the sake of the Central Highlands and Montagnard people under the direction of Y-Bham Enuol.
-The war lead to the deaths of 200,000 Montagnard people.
-Montagnard courts were abolished by South Vietnam and the Central Highlands became flooded with Vietnamese colonizers under the direction of South Vietnam.
-Torture and mass arrests by the Vietnamese military were used in the Central Highlands against the Montagnard during the February 2001 protests against Vietnamese oppression.
+The Montagnards inhabited Central Highlands became open to the Vietnamese only under French rule.
+The word savage (moi) was used by the Vietnamese against the Montagnards.
+Both the South Vietnamese and the united Communist Vietnam government were fought against by the FULRO Montagnard fighters for the sake of the Central Highlands and Montagnard peoples under the direction of Y Bhăm Êñuôl.
+The war lead to the deaths of 200,000 Montagnards.
+Montagnards courts were abolished by South Vietnam and the Central Highlands became flooded with Vietnamese colonizers under the direction of South Vietnam.
+Torture and mass arrests by the Vietnamese military were used in the Central Highlands against the Montagnards during the February 2001 protests against Vietnamese oppression.
 A report on Vietnamese oppression of Montagnards was issued by Human Rights Watch titled "Repression of Montagnards: Conflicts Over Land and Religion in Vietnam's Central Highlands".